 1. Introduction

-I am not a light packer and I have a porter or porter/guide to carry my pack.
+I am not a light packer and I use a porter or porter/guide to carry my pack.

 However, this ultra light packing list is by someone who did the Everest Base Camp 3 passes trek in November and everything weighed 4.26 kilos including the pack!
 I usually have more than that in my day pack!